UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 ### `redeem`

 At any point pre-expiry, anyone can call `redeem` with a pair of long and short tokens and receive an amount of collateral determined  `collateralPerPair`.
-The total amount of collaterl received is determined by `collateralPerPair` * `tokensToRedeem`.
+The total amount of collateral received is determined by `collateralPerPair` * `tokensToRedeem`.

 ### `expire`